- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 While lab and lecture courses may be decoupled at other institutions, they are integrated into the same course at Duke for either the 141L/142L or 151L/152L sequences.
 It is not possible to take only the labs associated with these sequences by themselves at Duke.

-The lectures and labs for the Physics major sequence, 161+161L and 162+162L are decoupled; more info here.
-It would in principle be possible to take a lecture course at another institution for Physics 100 credit, plus 161L or 162L.
-This would not normally be recommended except in unusual cases (and especially not for non-physics majors), so students considering it should consult the Physics DUS and their major or pre-health advisor.
+The lectures and labs for the Physics major sequence, 161+164L and 162+165L are decoupled; more info here.
+It would in principle be possible to take a lecture course at another institution for Physics 100 credit, plus 164L or 165L.
+This would not normally be recommended for students who are not majoring in physics, so students considering it should consult the Physics DUS and their major or pre-health advisor.

 Does an online course count?

 No, you can only get transfer credit for in-person courses.
-This is a policy for both Trinity and Pratt (Summer 2020: The physics department is willing to review the content of courses that will be offered remotely in Summer 2020 as a response to the COVID-19 pandemic.
-Whether or not these transitioned-to-online courses will result in credit on your transcript will be decided by the university, not the physics department.
-Please consult your academic dean for any updates to university policy.)
+This is a policy for both Trinity and Pratt.
+Please consult your academic dean for any updates to university policy.

 Can I get credit for a quarter-length course?